 We work directly with as many local, sustainable farmers as possible.
 That means relationships with over 120 farms in the tri-state area

 No worries!
 Just leave instructions for your driver in the comments section when you check out.
-Remember to leave your
+You can either select a cooler bag with ice packs at checkout or leave a comment if you will leave some form of a cooler out.

 General recommendation is with the lid vented for about 2 minutes in the microwave, or, remove meal from the container and heat in the oven at 350 degrees for about 10-12 minutes.